Your company/organisation can only process personal data in the following circumstances:

 Your organisation’s legitimate interests

-Your company/organisation ensures network security by monitoring the use of its employees’ IT devices.
+Your company/organisation ensures its network security by monitoring the use of its employees’ IT devices.
 Your company/organisation may legitimately process personal data for that purpose, only if the least intrusive method is chosen as regards the privacy and data protection rights of your employees, for example, by limiting the accessibility of certain websites.
 (Note that this can’t be done in EU Member States where national law sets out stricter rules for processing in the employment context).